You can give online, give cash at out charity shop, or send us a bank transfer

 Our long-term aim is to have our own shelter but until then all of our cats and kittens are fostered in private homes until they are ready for adoption.
 In January 2021, we opened an Intake Centre in Caversham to serve as a first point of call for cats who are in need of our help until our volunteer fosters come to pick them up.
 We are a volunteer-run organisation which is fully funded through our charity shop and donations.
 If you would like to get involved, please donate and support us through volunteering.

-Our adoption fee is $200 for kittens (6 months and under) or two for $350.
-Teenage kittens (over 6 months) and adult cats have an adoption fee of $100.
+Our adoption fee is $250 for kittens (6 months and under) or two for $450.
+Teenage kittens (over 6 months) are $200.
+Adult cats over a year have an adoption fee of $150.
+Barn cats, very shy cats or other exceptional cases are $50, though any donation helps!
 This helps us cover some of the costs of taking in and rehoming these cats.
-Barn cats, very shy cats or other exceptional cases may be rehomed without a fee, though any donation helps!
 All of our cats are: desexed, microchipped and registered with NZCAR (NZ Companion Animal Register), vaccinated, and up-to-date on parasite control.

 Cats are heavily reliant on scent and will settle much quicker if their new environment smells familiar.